google/cel-go/README.md

 ## Overview

-Determine the attribute names and functions you want to provide to the CEL stack.
+Determine the variables and functions you want to provide to CEL.
 Parse and check an expression to make sure it's valid.
 Then evaluate the output AST against some input.
+Checking is optional, but strongly encouraged.

 ### Environment Setup

-Let's expose `name` and  `group` variables to CEL using the standard builtins:
+Let's expose `name` and  `group` variables to CEL using the `cel.Declarations` environment option:

 ```go
 import(